AltaPay/plugin-magento2-subscriptions/README.md

 ### 1.0.2

-- False warnings appear from unnecessary security scans because of the composer.lock file
+- Fix security warnings due to vulnerabilities in the dependencies

 ### 1.0.1